-Work Point and Fort Macaulay, from 1939 to 1945, were garrisoned by anti-aircraft batteries and served also as a training centre for overseas troops of Military District No. 11.
-Victoria's Canadian Scottish Regiment (Princess Mary's)

-trained here for a short period, but in october, 1940, this unit was despatched to Eastern Canada for overseas embarkation.
+Work Point, from 1939 to 1945, was garrisoned by anti-aircraft batteries and served also as a training centre for overseas troops of M.D.
+11. Victoria's Canadian Scottish Regiment (Princess Mary's) trained here for a short period, but in October, 1940, this unit was despatched to Eastern Canada for overseas embarkation.

-Military District No. 11 maintained its Headquarters at the Barracks until 1942 when, after more than 30 years, it was moved to Vancouver.
-For a short period Work Point was also the Headquarters of the 6th Canadian Infantry Division which had been earmarked for service in the Pacific.
-The surrender of Japanese forces in 1945 precluded the use of Canadian troops in this campaign.
+Military District No. 11 maintained its headquarters at the barracks until 1942, when, after more than 30 years, it was moved to Vancouver.

+For a short period Work Point was also the Headquarters of the 6th Canadian Infantry Division, which had been earmarked for service in the Pacific.
+The surrender of the Japanese forces in 1945 precluded the use of Canadian troops in this campaign.
 Subsequently, the 6th Division was disbanded.
-Major-General G.R.
-Pearkes, VC, commanded all forces on the West Coast.

 After the Second World War, the garrison was once again manned by men of the Royal Canadian Artillery and Royal Canadian Engineers.

 The Royal Canadian School of Artillery (Coastal and Anti-Aircraft) formed part of the garrison from 1946 to 1953.
-It was during this period, in 1949, that the artillery defences at Macaulay Point were removed, leaving only the existing gun emplacements as a reminder of local military history.
-In 1953 the School of Artillery left Work Point for Camp Shilo, Manitoba.
+It was during this period, in 1949, that the artillery defences at Macaulay Point were removed, leaving only the old gun emplacements as a reminder of local military history.

+In 1953 the School of Artillery left Work Point for Camp Shilo, Manitoba, where it is stationed today.

 Until 1955 three batteries of heavy anti-aircraft artillery were part of the garrison.
 They were the 119 Battery, 127 Battery and 129 Battery.
 Only the 119th was stationed at Work Point, while the other two maintained Albert Head, Mary Hill and Gordon Head camps.

 The 119th and 127th Batteries departed in 1955 and the remaining 129 Battery was re-organized as the 4th Light Anti-Aircraft Battery, RCA, and stationed at Work Point.
-It was also during this year the 3rd Field Squadron, RCE, arrived from Germany, after completing a two-year tour of duty with Canada's NATO Force.
+It was also during this year that the 3rd Field Squadron, RCE, arrived from Germany, after completing a two-year tour of duty with Canada's NATO Force.

 Although the military camps at Albert Head, Mary Hill and Gordon Head were occupied by troops at this time, they were nevertheless considered part of the Esquimalt Garrison.
-From 1955 to 1957, Canada's oldest infantry unit, the 2nd Battalion, Queen's Own Rifles of Canada, was stationed at Gordon Head.
+From 1955 to 1957, one of Canada's oldest infantry units, the 2nd Battalion, Queen's Own Rifles of Canada, was stationed at the Gordon Head base.

 The year 1957 saw a major change take place within the garrison establishment.
 The 4th Light Anti-Aircraft Battery, RCA, left to take up residence in the artillery camp at Picton, Ontario; the 3rd Field Squadron, RCE, went to Camp Chilliwack, B.C., and the 2nd Battalion, Queen's Own Rifles of Canada left for Germany.

-The 1st Canadian Artillery Maintenance Unit, which had also been part of the garrison, was disbanded on the departure of the 4th Light AA Battery.
-Gordon Head Camp was closed and is now the campus for the University of Victoria, while Mary Hill and Albert Head Camps were vacated and used for training when required.
+The 1st Canadian Artillery Maintenance Unit, which had also been part of the garrison, was disbanded on the departure of the 4th Light A/A Battery.

+Gordon Head camp was closed down and is now the new campus for Victoria College, while Mary Hill and Albert Head camps were vacated to become training camps when required.